mijndert/blog/src/posts/calaction-now-live.md

 CalAction Pro offers the following additional features:

-- **Smart conflict resolution**: CalAction Pro can find and resolve conflicts between events.
+- **Smart conflict resolution** can find and resolve conflicts between events.
-- **Auto-routing rules**: CalAction Pro can automatically route events to specific calendars based on rules you define.
+- **Auto-routing rules** can automatically route events to specific calendars based on rules you define.
-- **Bulk operations**: CalAction Pro allows you to perform bulk operations on events, such as deleting or moving multiple events at once.
+- **Bulk operations** allow you to perform bulk operations on events, such as deleting or moving multiple events at once.
-- **Full calendar export**: CalAction Pro allows you to export your entire calendar as an .ics file, which is useful for backup purposes or when moving to a different calendar service.
+- **Full calendar export** allows you to export your entire calendar as an .ics file, which is useful for backup purposes or when moving to a different calendar service.

 If you're interested in trying CalAction, you can download it [from the App Store right here](https://apps.apple.com/nl/app/calaction/id6760361082).
 I also created a promotional website that lists all the features and answers some frequently asked questions, [which you can find here](https://calaction.mijndertstuij.nl/).